Fiat CR.42 Falco: Night fighter operations

-As the war went on, the CR.42 had been superseded in the day fighter role by more advanced aircraft, but found a renewed niche performing the night fighter mission.
+As the war went on, the CR.42 had been superseded in the day fighter role by more advanced aircraft, but found a renewed niche performing night fighter missions.
 The Falco served as the main night fighter of the Regia Aeronautica, even though it was not equipped with radar and often lacked radio equipment.
 Some Falco night fighters were equipped with extended exhaust pipes to hide the exhaust flame.
 Additionally, 2 spotlights were fitted under the wings of some of the night fighters.
-The first night interception was performed on the night of 13–14 August 1940 by Capitano Giorgio Graffer, when he located and opened fire on a British Armstrong Whitworth Whitley bomber that had been sent to attack Turin.
+The first night interception was performed over the night of 13–14 August 1940 by Capitano Giorgio Graffer, when he located and opened fire on a British Armstrong Whitworth Whitley bomber that had been sent to attack Turin.
 When his guns jammed, Graffer rammed the bomber before bailing out.
 The bomber had been badly damaged and subsequently crashed into the English Channel whilst attempting to return to its base.

 One of the most successful night interceptions took place on the night of 25 August 1942.
-That day, in an attempt to oppose RAF night intruder missions that were hammering Italian airfields, the 4° Stormo borrowed four radio-equipped CR.42s, by 208^{a} and 238^{a} Squadriglie of the 101° Gruppo Bombardamento a Tuffo, based at Abar Nimeir, to use them as night interceptors.
+That day, in an attempt to oppose RAF night intruder missions that were hammering Italian airfields, the 4° Stormo borrowed four radio-equipped CR.42s, from 208^{a} and 238^{a} Squadriglie of the 101° Gruppo Bombardamento a Tuffo, based at Abar Nimeir, to use them as night interceptors.
 According to Cattaneo, the CR.42 achieved a degree of success as a night fighter, proving itself to be effective against RAF bombers that were bombing industrial targets throughout northern Italy during 1942.